essentialblend/personal-website/content/_index.md

 ---

 <p class="intro-lead">
 I’m Siddharth&mdash;a computer science graduate based between the UK and India.
-At university I worked on typetheory and proof assistants (mainly Agda and Lean), using them to formalize and verify mathematical structures.
+At university I worked on type theory and proof assistants (mainly Agda and Lean), using them to formalize and verify mathematical structures.
 Since graduating, I’ve been focused on building a physically based renderer, <i>Indus</i> as I love computer graphics.
 I also write and record music, and I’m currently composing my first album.
 I’m looking for roles in computer graphics, research, or formal verification.
 </p>

-{{< figure src="https://upload.wikimedia.org/wikipedia/commons/3/30/The_Fighting_Temeraire%2C_JMW_Turner%2C_National_Gallery.jpg" alt="The Fighting Temeraire" caption="Figure 1: Atmospheric perspective & the sublime." >}}
+{{< figure src="images/archie.jpg" alt="My landlady's elusive cat, Archie" caption="Figure 1: My landlady's cat Archie has no time for me." >}}

 Some features I recently implemented in my engine: